Accreditation Frequently Asked Questions

 You would add this site to an existing accreditation.
 Once you have acquired the site, email us at accreditation@aium.org for an update form.
 If you have already submitted your application and are under review, please contact us to add it.

-A mobile-only practice cannot have fixed sites and does not own, rent or lease the sites where ultrasounds are performed and interpreted;
+A mobile-only practice cannot have fixed sites and doesn't rent, own, or lease the sites where ultrasounds are performed and interpreted.

-All ultrasound equipment must receive regular preventative maintenance;
+• All ultrasound equipment must receive regular quality assurance testing;

-Site(s) are owned, leased, or rented by one entity;
+Fixed site(s) are rented, owned, or leased by one entity.

-All ultrasound equipment must receive regular preventative maintenance;
+• All ultrasound equipment must receive regular quality assurance testing;

-Physicians performing and/or interpreting an ultrasound examination must be listed on the application and meet the AIUM training guidelines.
-Locum physicians do not need to be listed but must meet the training guidelines to comply with the AIUM Standards and Guidelines for the Accreditation of Ultrasound Practices.
+Providers performing and/or interpreting ultrasound exams must be listed on the application and meet the AIUM Training Guidelines.
+Locum physicians must meet the training guidelines to comply with the AIUM Standards and Guidelines for the Accreditation of Ultrasound Practices.

 Yes.
-Anyone performing and/or interpreting an ultrasound examination must be listed on the application and meet relevant training guidelines.
+All personnel performing and/or interpreting ultrasound examinations must be listed on the application and meet relevant training guidelines.
+This includes sonographers, PAs, NPs, DPTs, CNMs/CMs and DCs, for example.

-No. Since your practice leases, rents or owns the space where the ultrasounds are performed, you need to designate this as a site and list the ultrasound unit on the application.
-For other mobile ultrasound questions, contact accreditation@aium.org.
+No. Since your practice rents, owns, or leases the space where the ultrasounds are performed, you should designate this as an additional fixed site and list the ultrasound machine under that location on your application.

 All sonographers must be certified in the specialty or specialties in which they perform ultrasound evaluations or must become certified before the next reaccreditation.
 If a sonographer is required to become certified in multiple specialties, the sonographer must obtain a minimum of 1 additional specialty certification per accreditation cycle.